Opium: Ancient use (pre-500 AD)

 From the earliest finds, opium has appeared to have ritual significance, and anthropologists have speculated ancient priests may have used the drug as a proof of healing power.
 In Egypt, the use of opium was generally restricted to priests, magicians, and warriors.
 Its invention is credited to Thoth, and it was said to have been given by Isis to Ra as treatment for a headache.
-A figurine of a goddess dated to around 1300 BCE from the Minoan period contains three hairpins shaped as poppy capsules, all of which contain slits that suggest the Cretans knew the method of extracting opium.
+A figurine of a goddess dated to around 1300 BC from the Minoan period contains three hairpins shaped as poppy capsules, all of which contain slits that suggest the Cretans knew the method of extracting opium.
 Additionally, her smile and parting lips suggests that she may be in a state induced by the opium.
 This has influenced some scholars to call her the "goddess of ecstasy".

 Further evidence confirms the use of opium in the Mediterranean since the Late Bronze Age due to a number of small lekythi from various places in Crete.
 These lekythi are supposed to have contained pharmaceutical opium due to the shape of the jars being analogous to those of the poppy head.
 Additionally, each jar is decorated with vertical stripes that are very similar to the process of cutting into the poppy to extract the sap.
 There is further evidence for the use of opium during this era due to painted pyxis.
 These would be decorated with painted poppy capsules and birds holding both poppy capsules and poppy stalks.

 Opium's use in the ancient Mediterranean world is well written about, with many authors discussing its uses.
 In ancient Greece, it was regarded as a magic and poisonous plant that was used in religious ceremonies.
 Initiates of the cult of Demeter would most likely have taken opium.
 This is due to the fact that it is said that Demeter ate the opium plant when her daughter, Persephone, was abducted so that she could fall asleep and forget her grief.
 For the citizens of Mycenea, the opium poppy was an object of worship that was depicted on royal tombs.